rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 ## How does a application gets containerized?

-Docker uses namespaces to isolate workspace, PIDs, Unix Timesharing, Network, Interprocess, Mounts, are creating in their own namespaces thereby providing isolation between containers.
+Docker uses namespaces to isolate workspace, PIDs, Unix Timesharing, Network, Interprocess, Mounts, are created in their own namespaces thereby providing isolation between containers.
+i.e. Every Linux system starts with a PID of 1 and so on for other processes' that it runs, however a container inside the system could also have a process with PID of 1 under it's unique namespace.